sweeneytr/tristansweeney.com/src/content/projects/2024-8-30-ios-browser.md

     author: Sara Polo
     url: https://sarapolo.artstation.com/
 description: |
-  I created a platform to expose custom iOS functionality to web apps, and had a lot of fun doing it.
-Now developers can use our mobile functionality before they invest in building their own app.
+  I created a custom browser to allow web apps to use custom iOS functionality.
+  Now developers can use our mobile functionality without investing in building an mobile app of their own.
 layout: "../../layouts/Project.astro"
 ---

-## Deorum petiit ignis
+## TL;DR - What's The stack?

+### React-Native

+React-Native lets you develop native apps from JS, and leverage the entire ecosystem of UI/UX goodness.
+It's incredible for teams as they can flex engineers between web and mobile, but even for personal use the developer experience is fantastic.
+I'd not make a mobile app without it.

+### Expo

+The best toolchain + SDK for React-Native.
+You _can_ use React-Native without it, but Expo provides some amazing features at no downside:

+- web-like hot reloading of files

+### React-Native WebView

+- React-Native Vision Camera: Driver for native camera configurations
+- React-Native MMKV: Super fast key-value store
+- React-Native WebView

+### UI

+- Tamagui
+- Picsum

 Lorem markdownum longo os thyrso telum, continet servat fetus nymphae, _vox nocte sedesque_, decimo.
 Omnia esse, quam sive; conplevit illis indestrictus